Ten states account for over 71 per cent of new COVID-19 cases | Health

 Twenty states and UTs have deaths per million population lower than the national average (176), while 16 states and UTs have deaths per million population higher than the national average, the ministry highlighted.

-The ministry said the cumulative number of COVID-19 vaccine doses administered in the country has exceeded 16.94 crores.
+The ministry said the cumulative number of COVID-19 vaccine doses administered in the country has exceeded 17 crore.

-Maharashtra, Rajasthan, Gujarat, Uttar Pradesh, West Bengal, Karnataka, Madhya Pradesh, Kerala, Bihar and Andhra Pradesh account for 66.78 percent of the cumulative doses given so far in the country, the ministry said.

-Cumulatively 17,84,869 beneficiaries in the age group of 18-44 years have received their first dose of COVID vaccine.
+Cumulatively over 17.84 lakh beneficiaries in the age group of 18-44 years have received their first dose of COVID vaccine.

 More than 20 lakh vaccination doses were administered in the last 24 hours.